My Cookie Journey

 • Sweet burst of cinnamon chips

-• Bright, fragrant orange zest
+• Bright, fragrant orange zest and juice

-• Perfect amount of crunch from the hazelnuts
+• A light crunch from the hazelnuts

 Sugar cookies with cinnamon chips and orange ingredients.